ibadetazemi/SQL-Project/QA.md

 SQL Queries:

+SELECT *
+ FROM products
+ WHERE last_name LIKE 'C%'

 Answer:

 Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?